boost/codeclimate_diff/README.md

 2. Do some work

-3. Check if you've added any issues (about 10 secs per code file changed on your branch)
+3. Check if you've added any issues (about 10 secs per code file changed on your branch):

     ```
     # runs on all code files changed in your branch